 Here’s why it’s a good idea to not proceed with doing test tasks.
 You will also find the real examples from Uber, Zendesk, Evernote and others at the end.
 Continue reading

-If you’ve ever read a few reviews for Evernote apps on different platforms like iOS and MacOS – you’ll clearly see some patterns in the user feedback.
-Then you’ll read the comments to blog posts about Evernote for example on Lifehacker and now the picture is very clear what the users want and what gets in their way.
-It’s obvious Evernote doesn’t pay much attention to the users feedback and didn’t do anything to improve the product otherwise they’d already take some action.
+If you’ve read any reviews for Evernote apps on different platforms like iOS or MacOS, you’ll immediately see some clear patterns in the user feedback.
+If you then check out the comments on blog posts about Evernote—for example, on Lifehacker—the picture of what the users want and the things that bother them becomes very clear.
+It seems obvious that Evernote doesn’t pay much attention to user feedback and hasn’t done a whole lot recently to improve the product.
+Otherwise, the team at Evernote would have already taken some action towards solving some of the following problems.
 Continue reading

 How does the product vision is turned into the product itself?
 The CEO and company executives have a vision where the company is going and what the goal is for the next 3-5 years.
 Company has to have goals to get to the vision.
 Goals are decided by the executives but defined further into metrics – for example, increase new user signups by 30% this year.
 Then there’re initiatives the whole company would do to achieve each of those goals.
 For example, revamp user sign up flow.
 Continue reading